craftcms/commerce/docs/order-adjustment-model.md

 ### sourceSnapshot

-A json encoded array of information the adjustment used to perform its adjustment to the order.
+A JSON-encoded array of information the adjustment used to perform its adjustment to the order.
 For example, all the shipping rules and amounts used to add shipping cost to the cart.

 ### orderId

 The ID of the order adjustment belongs to. (required)

 ### lineItemId